top of page

 Mayor Thomas Menino appointed her as a Trustee to the Boston Charitable Trust and as a member of the Appeals Review Board for the citywide Problem Properties Task Force.
 Ms. Flaherty serves on the Community Advisory Board of Boston Children’s Hospital.
 She was named a 2012 Unsung Heroine of Massachusetts and in 2010 received a Boston Neighborhood Fellows Award.
 Mayor Martin Walsh named her one of thirty-one EXTRAordinary Women of Boston.
 Ms. Flaherty holds a Bachelor of Arts in Sociology and American Politics from Wheaton College and MA Teacher Certification from Emmanuel College.
 She received an Honorary Doctorate of Humane Letters from Wheaton College in May 2013.

 Mr. Sanchez has over 30 years of extensive community planning, affordable housing development and mortgage financing experience working in the greater Boston area.
 In the early 1990s, he served as Project Manager, and subsequently as Director of Housing, for the Neighborhood Development Corporation of Jamaica Plain, where he assisted in the formation of three limited equity cooperatives; the development of the Nate Smith House, a rehab/construction project for low income seniors, funded under the HUD Section 202 program; as well as Phase 1 of the Back of the Hill Community Housing Initiative.
 During the early 2000s, he was Director of Asset Management for the Codman Square NDC, Director of Home ownership at Nuestra Comunidad Development Corporation, where he managed mortgage lending programs and first-time home buyer education.
 In the mid-2000s he was Loan Officer for Neighborhood of Affordable Housing in East Boston before spending several years in a similar capacity with Sovereign Bank.
-Prior to joing MHNHS, he served as Housing Development Project Manager for the City of Chelsea, where he managed the City’s cross departmental Targeted Code Enforcement Pilot Program.
+Prior to joining MHNHS, he served as Housing Development Project Manager for the City of Chelsea, where he managed the City’s cross departmental Targeted Code Enforcement Pilot Program.

 Mr. Sanchez holds a Bachelor of Science degree in Environmental Design from the University of Massachusetts, Amherst and a joint Master’s Degree in City Planning and Real Estate Development from the Massachusetts Institute of Technology in Cambridge.